Before you install the device to a mast tube, verify visually that the view in the direction of the remote unit is unobstructed.

 Overvoltage protection unit is recommended to be applied between RAy unit and PoE power supply – for details see Section 4.5, “Grounding and overvoltage protection” (easily visible on Fig. 4.19, “Grounding installation 1”).

 Any kind of DC power source with supplied nominal DC voltage in the range 24-60 V and with enough power for the RAy unit plus energy loss on the DC cable.
 (For RAy3-17 and RAy3-24 the minimum is 25 Watts).

 RAy unit requires the voltage on RJ45 connector (ETH1+POE) to be at least 20 V, for booting 21 V (to prevent booting with discharged 24 V battery).
 If a longer DC cable than few meters is used, then both voltage and Watts of power supply has to be adequately higher to cover the power loss within the DC cable.

 RAy3 internal DC power circuits accept both polarities and they ensure galvanic separation of power source line from the RAy unit itself.
 This simplifies the DC power circuits installation.

 The DC power circuit must be fitted with a fuse to protect against short circuiting (or power supply has to have such a fuse built-in).

 Connect a power supply to the installed RAy unit.
-Connect the device to be used for configuration via WiFi or ethernet cable.
+Connect the device to be used for configuration via WiFi or Ethernet cable.
 Access the configuration menu using browser or Alignment tool.

 This is particularly true for installation of links working in free bands, where the user has no secured frequency.

-Analyse the level of noise in the individual channels using the spectrum analyzer under Tools/Live data/Frequency spectrum analyzer.
+Analyze the level of noise in the individual channels using the spectrum analyzer under Tools/Live data/Frequency spectrum analyzer.
 If necessary adjust the choice of working channel on the basis of the results.